 The major limitation of the search algorithms in current version of Autodock is that they can get trapped in local optima when the number of torsion angles increases.
-For example, SA performs well with the ligands that have roughly 8 rotatable bonds or less.
-But the algorithm becomes ineffective with ligands that have more than 8 rotatable bonds [27].
+Even though SA performs well with the ligands that have roughly 8 rotatable bonds or less, the algorithm becomes ineffective with more than 8 rotatable bonds [1].

-A common issue of genetic algorithms (for both traditional GAs and LGA used in AutoDock) is that after some generations, the algorithm is no longer able to improve the best fitness of the population.
-This problem is called premature convergence problem [28;33].
-If a sub-optimal individual dominates the population, selection tends to keep it around and prevents further adaptation.
+A common issue of genetic algorithms (for both traditional GAs and LGA used in AutoDock) is that after some generations, the algorithm is no longer able to increase the best fitness of the population.
+This problem is called premature convergence problem [3, 7].
+If a suboptimal individual dominates the population, selection tends to keep it around and prevents further adaptation.
 This is because the average fitness of the population increases as the evolutionary process continues, and then only new individuals with similar genotype and similarly high fitness tend to survive.
 Very different new individuals usually have low fitness since their beneficial characteristics have not been expressed into fitness values until some exploration and exploitation.
-Thus, a traditional genetic algorithm tends to concentrate its search effort near one peak, thus getting stuck in local optimum [33].
-One possible approach to avoid from premature convergence may be to increase mutation rate or population size.
-Increasing mutation rate will keep diversity high and not allow loosing good individuals; however, it is just as likely as to replace good alleles and building blocks as bad ones.
-If the mutation rate is too large, mutation operator cannot create offspring near its parent.
-Increasing population size takes much longer time than necessary even for a single run [28].
+Thus, a traditional genetic algorithm tends to concentrate its search effort near one peak, thus getting stuck in local optimum [7].

 A common practice to address local optima issue is to run the above stochastic search algorithm multiple times (e.g. 10) and then select the best solution.
 This approach, however, significantly increases the running time.
-A recent sustainable evolutionary algorithm called HFC (Hierarchical Fair Competition) has been shown to be much more efficient than the multi-run method and can achieve significantly better solutions.
+A recent sustainable evolutionary algorithm called HFC (Hierarchical Fair Competition) [2] has been shown to be much more efficient than the multi-run method and can achieve significantly better solutions.